 4. Peace and Conflict

 Year 9 will be studying the GCSE Short Course and will therefore be assessed through end of unit tests.
 They shall have an end of year examination in May.

 Year 10 will continue to be assessed through end of unit tests.
 Their final examination is in May.

-In addition, school trips are planned each year to reflect topics which are studied.
+In addition, school trips are being planned to reflect topics which are studied.

-Years 9 and 10 – Home learning is set to support the learning of the Religion and Life course.
+Years 9 and 10 – Home learning is set to support the learning of the Short Course GCSE.
 Students are encouraged to make revision notes.
-In addition, there will be essay based work in preparation for the examination.
+In addition, there will be essay based work in preparation for the examination

-Teaching Staff: Mrs Cole, Mr Webb, Miss Batters
+Teaching Staff: Mrs Cole, Miss Batters and Mr Mitchell

 Citizenship is the study of a wide range of political, social and ethical issues that affect society today (locally and globally).
 The course is particularly designed for students who are interested in a career in the Police Force, Media, Politics, Law or Business.